sstsimulator/sst-docs/docs/cpp/output/verbose.md

 ### Remarks
 Output the verbose message with formatting as specified by the format parameter.

 Output will only occur if specified output_level and output_bits meet criteria defined in the call to the [init function](cpp/output/init.md).
-The output will also be prepended with the expanded prefix set iin the call to the [init function](cpp/output/init.md).
+The output will also be prepended with the expanded prefix set in the call to the [init function](cpp/output/init.md).

 ## Requirements